jefftopp1984/Klipper-god-Abnormal-Stop-Recovery-System/README.md

 and: (this is optional and really should only be used if your system has issues running the shell commands.
 It is also run from inside the /home/sonic/printer_data/config/ folder or equivalent.)

 dos2unix *.sh

+After editing paths or config filenames, use FIRMWARE_RESTART (not just RESTART or UI refresh).

 Finally, ENJOY HAVING THE PEACE OF MIND THAT YOU HAVE A PLAN B IN THE CASE OF A PRINT FAILURE!